hatzakislab/DeepFRET-GUI/README.md

 page](https://github.com/hatzakislab/DeepFRET-GUI/releases).
 We currently
 support macOS and Windows.

+Be aware that macs with the new M1 chip has a seperate [installer](https://github.com/hatzakislab/DeepFRET-GUI/releases/tag/v3.0.0-M1).
+If using this installer, it is also necessary to open a terminal and run `sudo xattr -rd com.apple.quarantine /Applications/DeepFRET.app` after installing to bring the app out of quarantine and allow it to run.
+This will prompt for the users password.

 If you want to change the code, you can also [install from source](#development-environment).